Blog

 I’m sure by this point you know the answer to this: Yes, absolutely, with discernment.

-At the very least, it's worth considering if, like me, you've done a lot of cognitive therapy to no avail ("I know this, but I don't feel it"), and struggle to access your body for modalities that are more somatic ("what I'm working on in therapy isn't sinking in").
+It's worth considering if, like me, you've done a lot of cognitive therapy to no avail ("I know this, but I don't feel it"), and struggle to access your body for modalities that are more somatic ("what I'm working on in therapy isn't sinking in").

 How do I find an SSP practitioner?